How to Achieve a Perfect Guitar Pedal Order

 Boss DD-8 Digital Delay Pedal – perfect as a multi-use effects pedal placed at the end of the signal chain order effect.

-TrueTone Pure tone buffer – a pure buffer effect that you can place at the start and end of your signal chain order.
+TrueTone Pure tone buffer – a pure buffer effect that you can place at the start and end of your signal chain order, for a perfect guitar pedal order.

 Compression